boltops-tools/puma-cloudwatch/README.md

 ### More Setup Notes

 Make sure that EC2 instance running the puma server has IAM permission to publish to CloudWatch.
 If you are using ECS, the default permissions for the ECS task should work.
+Alternatively, you may configure an AWS Access Key ID and Secret Key with the `PUMA_CLOUDWATCH_AWS_ACCESS_KEY_ID` and `PUMA_CLOUDWATCH_AWS_SECRET_ACCESS_KEY` env variables.

 If are you using ECS awsvpc, make sure you have the task running on private subnets with a NAT.
 From the AWS docs: [Task Networking with the awsvpc Network Mode](https://docs.aws.amazon.com/en_pv/AmazonECS/latest/developerguide/task-networking.html)